The impact of galaxy selection on the splashback boundaries of galaxy clusters: Results

 Figure \ref{fig:comparemclustersfr} shows the splashback radius computed using samples with various sSFR cutoffs.
 Downward facing triangles indicate upper sSFR limits while upward facing triangles indicate lower sSFR limits.
 As in Figure \ref{fig:comparemcluster}, the dark matter splashback radius for each halo mass range is shown in green, and the points for various galaxy samples are offset for clarity.
 As before, errors are estimated using the $16^{\textrm{th}}$ and $84^{\textrm{th}}$ percentiles of 2048 bootstraps.
 Using only passive galaxies (sSFR$<10^{-11}\ {\rm yr}^{-1}$, purple points) in our sample gives good agreement with the dark matter splashback radius.
 Increasing the upper limit of sSFR included in our profiles (sSFR$<10^{-10}\ {\rm yr}^{-1}$ and sSFR$<10^{-9}\ {\rm yr}^{-1}$, pink and orange points respectively) increases the number of active galaxies within the sample, which decreases the splashback radius.
 Building profiles with only active galaxies (sSFR$>10^{-11}\ {\rm yr}^{-1}$, blue points) gives a very small splashback radius offset nearly $50\%$ from the dark matter splashback radius.
 This lower bound includes many galaxies with high sSFR and excludes all quenched galaxies with sSFR$<10^{-11}$, both of which serve to decrease the measured splashback radius.
 Notably, we can recover the dark matter splashback radius across our mass range using quenched galaxies, even though in Figure \ref{fig:comparemclusterstellar} we see $R_{\rm sp, *} < R_{\rm sp, DM}$ for $M_* > 10^8$ M$_\odot$.

 This is consistent with findings that quenched galaxies are more likely to be collapsed within the cluster.
 In the simulations used in \citet{Adhikari2021}, red galaxies had an average halo residence time of more than $t_{\rm res} > 3.2$ Gyrs, while green galaxies had $t_{\rm res} > 2.3$ Gyr.
 These populations trace the splashback feature more closely than blue galaxies, which they find have only been in the halo for less than $t_{\rm res} < 1.5$ Gyr and are largely still in-falling. \citet{Dacunha2021} also found that red galaxies were accreted earlier and better traced the dark matter splashback radius than blue galaxies.
-It's also possible that active galaxies are more likely to be subject to ram pressure stripping while infalling quenched galaxies are pre-processed.
-This would cause infalling active galaxies to lose more energy and decrease the measured splashback radius.